Xiaomi shares drop in Hong Kong debut

-Xiaomi made a bad start to its market debut in Hong Kong on Monday.
+Xiaomi had a bumpy start to its market debut in Hong Kong on Monday.

-In morning trading, shares in the Chinese smartphone maker sank as much as 5.9% from their listing price, which was already at the bottom of the range the company had sought.
+In early trading, shares in the Chinese smartphone maker sank as much as 5.9% from their listing price, which was already at the bottom of the range the company had sought.
+But by late morning, they had recouped almost all of their losses.

 Xiaomi's IPO raised $4.7 billion at a valuation of about $54 billion, far lower than the big numbers that had been reported earlier in the year.

-Its shares fell Monday even though the broader Hong Kong market was up more than 1%.
+Its shares declined Monday even though the broader Hong Kong market was up around 1.5%.

 Xiaomi's trading debut comes at a time when global stock markets have been roiled by the escalating trade clash between the United States and China.
 The dispute has its roots in American concerns about China's tech ambitions and its huge trade surplus with the United States.